 Characteristics of a Successful Will Contest

-Invalidating a will isn't easy because the presumption is that if a person took the time to make a will, then it's valid.
-Nonetheless, there are certain fact patterns that may lead to a successful will contest.
+Invalidating a will isn't easy; the presumption is that if a person took the time to make a will, then it's valid.
+Nonetheless, there are certain scenarios that may lead to a successful will contest.

-The will is a do-it-yourself will: When a testator writes their own will, some of the legal formalities required to make a valid will may have been overlooked.
+- The will is a do-it-yourself will: When someone writes their own will, some of the legal formalities required to make it valid may have been overlooked.
 Another common problem with a DIY will is that it may not address all of the "what ifs" that could happen.
 If a situation occurs that isn't laid out in the will, you may be able to make a successful case against the will's validity.

 - The will's creator was isolated from family and friends: A common scenario in successful will contests is when the will's creator is systematically isolated from family and friends by the primary beneficiary of the will, leading to it being invalidated based on undue influence.

-The Testator's capacity is questioned: While it's difficult to prove that a Testator lacked the capacity to make a will exactly at the time they signed it, there could be medical or other evidence that is discovered that shows that the Testator didn't have the requisite mental ability to make a will.
+- The capacity of the will's creator is questioned: While it's difficult to prove that someone lacked the capacity to make a will exactly at the time they signed it, there could be medical evidence or another paper trail that shows that they didn't have the requisite mental ability to make a will.